labbati/pgdump2s3/README.md

 `PGRESTORE_OPTIONS` [Default: ``]: command line options passed to `pg_restore`.

 `VERIFY_BACKUP` [Default: `skip`]: whether the tool should verify the backup file.
 By default the backup file is not verified.
 If you want to run verification set value to `verify`.
-The restored database is dropped automatically after verification is completed. **WARNING**: restoring a backfile will take both memory and space on the postgresql server.
+The restored database is dropped automatically after verification is completed. **WARNING**: restoring a backup file requires both memory and space on the postgresql server.
 Please use with awareness.

 `VERIFY_TABLE_NAME` [Default: ``]: If provided, then the tool will not only restore the backup file, it will also check for the existence of the provided table name.

 `VERIFY_SCHEMA_NAME` [Default: `public`]: The schema name for table existence verification.
+Only used in conjunction with `VERIFY_TABLE_NAME`.

 `AWS_ACCESS_KEY_ID` [Required]: the aws access key.